ni/arbitrary-session-management/README.md

 1. Implement the gRPC client-side logic
 1. Use the gRPC client in Measurement Plugins to use the arbitrary resource through its gRPC service.

-## Custom Instrument Session Sharing
+---

 ### Define the proto file for the functions of the arbitrary resource

 The first step is to define a `.proto` file.
 In this implementation, a custom gRPC server is used to handle session-based functionalities.

-A [sample.proto](src/custom_instr_session_sharing/protos/device_comm_service.proto) file is provided in the `server` directory.
-This example demonstrates how to define a gRPC service for **session-managed device communication APIs**.
-This means one can use the same approach to expose other resources, like file sessions, database connections, hardware locks, or network streams, and share those resources across different Measurement Plugins.
+A [sample.proto](src/file_session_sharing/server/json_logger.proto) file is provided in the `server` directory.
+This example demonstrates how to define a gRPC service for **session-managed logging of measurement data**.
+This means one can use the same approach to expose other resources, like instruments, database connections, hardware locks, or network streams, and share those resources across different Measurement Plugins.

 It is essential to familiarize with basics of gRPC in Python using the following resources,